briatte/ggnet/README.md

 [mm]: http://sumtxt.wordpress.com/2011/07/02/visualizing-networks-with-ggplot2-in-r/

-The function is not (yet) robust to omitting much of the options above, but as long as you have an object of class `network` with something to color the nodes, you should be fine.
+The function is not (yet) robust to omitting some of the options above, but as long as you have an object of class `network` with something to color the nodes, you should be fine.

-If you need to convert an object of class `igraph` or whatever else you use, have a look at the [`intergraph` package][ig].
+If you need to convert an object of class `igraph` or whatever else you use, have a look at the [`intergraph`][ig] package.

 [ig]: http://intergraph.r-forge.r-project.org/